 So what does this all mean?
 Are we supposed to have babies until we die?
 No, not at all.
 The Church recognizes that there are natural means of regulating births that are consistent with nature and Divine Revelation.
 Natural Family Planning (NFP) has been shown to be reliable in controlling family size.
 And it does so while respecting the spouses and the conjugal act.
 It also does not carry with it all of the dangerous side effects associated with contraceptives.
 Side effects can include liver disease, blood clots, strokes, heart disease, migraines, cervical cancer and breast cancer.

 A scientific survey conducted in 2000 under the direction of Dr. Robert Lerner of the University of Chicago showed that couples who use NFP have a 0.2% divorce rate, attend church more often and have happier, stronger marriages.
 With NFP intimacy and communication are enhanced.
 The family is made stronger and consequently society is made stronger.
 Not only is the Churchís position not out of touch or impractical, it is the solution for much of what ails us.
 For more information on NFP contact the Couple to Couple League (www.ccli.org).

 For Further Study

-Books - Why Humanae Vitae Was Right by Janet Smith and The Bible and Birth Control by Charles D. Provan.
+Books - Why Humanae Vitae Was Right by Janet Smith and Adam and Eve After the Pill by Mary Eberstadt and The Sinner's Guide to Natural Family Planning by Simcha Fisher